a-le/microDbal/README.md

    ```

 ## Status
-The API is currently under development and subject to changes.
-Backward compatibility is not guaranteed until a stable version is released.
+First stable version just released (april, 2025).

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Contributions are very welcome!
+Feel free to open an issue for bug reports, feature requests, or questions.

-This library is intended to be super light, as the name suggests.
+> 🛠️ This library aims to remain **super lightweight and minimal**.
+> If you'd like to submit a pull request, please open an issue or discussion first to make sure it aligns with the project's goals.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.